Offshoring vs Outsourcing Benefits

 The benefits of offshoring in countries like Mexico

 Today’s companies are making the choice to offshore their operations for a number of different reasons.
 Easily the most important reasons have to do with financial incentives.
 When a company chooses to offshore, it can lower its production costs.
 This allows for two helpful possibilities for that company.
 The company can either take advantage of higher profit margins, which can help to fuel investment, or they can lower their prices in order to become more competitive in the marketplace.
 With lower production costs, companies can meet the emerging price needs of consumers.
 Getting creative with pricing allows for greater flexibility and heightened market share.

-Ultimately more companies are moving their production to Mexico today to take advantage of the benefits of offshoring.
+Ultimately more companies are moving their production to Mexico today to take advantage of the benefits of offshoring as a long-term solution to the ever growing costs.
 Because of cheaper available labor and a tax environment that makes more sense, firms can enjoy significant long-term benefits including cost savings.
 Mexico is close enough to the United States that operations are not disrupted, and there is enough cultural overlap that American companies do not have to completely re-learn their environment in order to succeed.
-The choice between outsourcing and offshoring is a difficult one.
+The choice between outsourcing and offshore is a difficult one.
 Many companies, though, are finding that by maintaining control of their own production and moving their production centers to Mexico, they can enjoy the advantages of offshoring.
 Talk to the NAPS team today to learn more about outsourcing and offshoring manufacturing in Mexico.